ThoughtWorksInc/Binding.scala/README.md

 ### HTML literal and statically type checking

-As you see, you can embed HTML literal in `@dom` methods in Scala source files.
+As you see, you can embed HTML literals in `@dom` methods in Scala source files.
 You can also embed Scala expressions in braces in content or attribute values of the HTML literal.

 ``` scala